 Dr. Stephanie Coulter is a long-time advocate of women’s health and promotes the development of diagnostic tools; treatments and prevention strategies that can improve cardiovascular care for women.
+She serves as Texas Heart Institute's Assistant Medical Director, founding Director of the Women’s Center for Heart & Vascular Health, the Director of Cardiology Education, and the Program Director of the THI Cardiovascular Disease Fellowship.
 Show full bio

 Since the launch of the Women’s Center in 2010, Dr. Coulter has been interested in investigating the roles biology; psychology and lifestyle play in putting a woman at risk for heart disease.
-To better understand the racial disparity in the development of cardiovascular disease within Harris County a database registry was established in correlation with her Houston HeartReach community outreach-screening program first developed and piloted in 2011.
-The Women’s Center has grown substantially and announced a new research and training collaboration in January 2017 where they will conduct highly focused research and training on women’s vascular health and diseases including women’s heart failure.
+To better understand racial, ethnic and cultural disparities in the development of cardiovascular disease within Harris County a database registry was established in correlation with her Houston HeartReach community outreach-screening program first developed and piloted in 2011.
+The Women’s Center has grown substantially and announced a new research and training collaboration in January 2017 to conduct highly focused research on diseases that disproportionately impact women’s hearts including diastolic heart failure and FMD and simultaneously train the next generation of professionals and researchers.
 This unparalleled research and training program will unite top physician- researchers across the Texas Medical Center including colleagues at the UT School of Public Health, Baylor College of Medicine, and The University of Texas Health Science Center at Houston Medical School.

 Most importantly, Dr. Coulter believes our community is the environment that defines our lives and carries this belief into her work her at THI every day.
 She educates women and primary care physicians about risk factors and provides interventions that can prevent disease or decrease risks.
 Her newsletters “Straight Talk from Stephanie,” addresses current topics related to women and heart disease and are aimed to separate fact from fiction.
 Dr. Coulter is a featured speaker at many women’s and community groups and has been featured in various news media.
 She is married with two lovely daughters and a very active member of our community.